ireneorichie/docs/serving/installing-logging-metrics-traces.md

   from `Time Filter field name` and click on `Create` button.

-### Monitoring with Stackdriver, Prometheus & Grafana
+### Monitoring with Stackdriver, Prometheus, and Grafana

 You can use [Stackdriver](https://cloud.google.com/stackdriver/), [Prometheus](https://prometheus.io/), and [Grafana](https://grafana.com/) in